Menorah Center, Dnipro: Activities

-Business forum “Ukraine is a country of entrepreneurs” for young business people was hosted by the Menora center on November 24, 2016.
+The business forum “Ukraine is a country of entrepreneurs” for young business people was hosted by the Menorah Center on November 24, 2016.
 More than 400 representatives of small and medium-size enterprises took part in that forum.

 The Ukrainian Association of Patriots (UKROP Party) held there its conference and a general meeting of supporters from all over Ukraine in November, 2016.

-Some Ukrainian Jewish refugees from armed conflict zone in Donetsk and Luhansk regions have used the Menorah center facilities for resettlement and rehabilitation.
+Some Ukrainian Jewish refugees from armed conflict zone in Donetsk and Luhansk regions have used the Menorah Center facilities for resettlement and rehabilitation.

 Following the 2022 Russian invasion of Ukraine, the Menorah Center has become a center for humanitarian aid to refugees who have fled the various battle zones.
-It is also said to sheltering its patron, Ihor Kolomoyskyi.
+It was also said to have been sheltering its patron, Ihor Kolomoyskyi.